openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_soc_ctrl.rst

       - When a timeout is detected, identify the source peripheral through RTO_PERIPHERAL_ERROR CSR.
       - Take appropriate recovery actions for the affected peripheral
       - Write any value to the RTO_PERIPHERAL CSR to clear the timeout indication i.e. to clear which peripheral caused the timeout.
 The write value is ignored.
-          - This resets the peripheral timeout indicators but doesn't affect the timeout counter

 Watchdog Management
 ^^^^^^^^^^^^^^^^^^^